aksiazek/prog-sys/project/README.md

 An interface for accesing more statistics about the /dev/random device for Linux Kernel >= 2.6

+Improved /dev/random statistics module (stats_of_random)
 ========

-The project includes a kernel module (stats_of_random) to gather additional information about the device by substituting existing random device kernel functions and proc entries to access this stored information.
+The project includes a kernel module to gather additional information about the device by substituting existing random device kernel functions and proc entries to access this stored information.